 Steps to turning a dresser into a faux apothecary cabinet

 First step – using a screwdriver remove the existing drawer pulls.
 Next using a tape measure determine the length of the drawer fronts and divide that number by 3.
-With a pencil mark where the two groves are going to be (making 3 separate sections).
+With a pencil mark where the two groves will be (making 3 separate sections).
 The goal is to have each section the same width.
 Then determine how wide you want the groove to be.
 We decided that both the width and depth of each groove would be 3/16″.
 This thickness took two “pass throughs” on the table saw.
 While we had the drawers off there was a little bit of repair work to be done to the drawer bottoms and drawer slides so we took care of that.

 Step 2: Painting and Waxing